newtheatre/website/_content/get-involved.md

 <footer class="quote-source">Emily Sterling, Producer '16-'17</footer>

 ### Who to talk to
-If you have any questions about producing, contact one of our Season Co-ordinators:
+If you have any questions about producing, contact one of our Season Coordinators:

 {% include committee.html group="coordinator" format="list" %}